 What is a loom weaving class?

-Are you thinking about learning to weave?
-Are you interested about the tradition of the art of the loom weaving in Naxos?
+Learn something new on your Naxos getaway with the ELaiolithos’ unique and enriching experience offerings.
+Are you interested about the tradition of the art of the loom weaving in Naxos and would love to learn to weave?
 ELaiolithos supports and promotes cultural curiosity by offering loom weaving classes to the curious audience seeking authentic experiences, and would love to discover the art of weaving.

 You’ll be surprised how this hand loom weaving tradition can touch your soul.
 You start the class by getting to know your teacher, a local incredibly talented woman weaver, and very knowledgeable in the subject, who tells you about her life, and how she found a powerful form of expression in the art of loom weaving.
 She also shows you many of her projects, her sources of inspiration, and she is going to introduce you to the basics of the loom, what you need in order to weave on a handloom.
 She will get you familiar with the loom itself, exploring its components, how they work together, the tools used for weaving, and then she will show you how to weave on a traditional loom.
 This is the fun part of a loom weaving class!